 Tips for Caregivers

 In the days following a hurricane or other emergency, a caregiver may be separated from the individual they care for.
 Family members or other individuals or agencies may be required to step in to fill the care gap.
-Caregivers can facilitate this process by providing thorough information on the elderly resident’s needs.
+Caregivers can facilitate this process by providing thorough information on the elderly or disabled resident’s needs.

 - Prepare a written, detailed description of the kind of care the individual is accustomed to receiving.

 - Include specific information about special supplies the individual may need, such as medication, extra clothing and personal hygiene or incontinence products.

 - Create an hour by hour description of a typical 24-hour day, including:

 - How the individual spends his or her time, and what is needed at each point in time of the day.

 - The location of equipment and supplies required to meet those needs.